snorain/startupsound/sound/README.md

-This directory get's coppied to /etc/sound
+This directory gets coppied to /etc/sound